starcev/textX-extensions/README.md

 ## Getting Started

 Create rules for coloring and store them in the file with extension **.txcl** and/or create rules for code outline and store them in the file with extension **.txol**.
-Then, go to *configuration/.txconfig*, and fill it appropriate.
-At the the, run main.py script (stored in root).
+Then, go to *.txconfig*, and fill it appropriate.
+At the the, run main.py script.

 ### Prerequisites
 Have installed python 3, textX and jinja2